 Ms. Lee’s representative experience includes advising:

-- Toshiba Corporation and its affiliates in several international cartel investigations and private damages actions related to alleged price fixing in semiconductor and storage markets:
+- Toshiba and its affiliates in numerous class actions, private damages actions, and government investigations in the semiconductor and storage markets:

-- In re Optical Disk Drives: Defeated motions for class certification by both sets of direct and indirect purchaser plaintiffs; Department of Justice (DOJ) grand jury investigation closed without action; won on summary judgment
+- Optical Disk Drives: Defeated price-fixing claims on summary judgment; defeated motions for class certification by direct and indirect purchaser plaintiffs; Department of Justice (DOJ) grand jury investigation closed without action

-- In re Flash Memory Antitrust Litigation: Defeated motions for class certification by both sets of direct and indirect purchaser plaintiffs; DOJ grand jury investigation closed without action
+- Flash Memory: Defeated motions for class certification by both sets of direct and indirect purchaser plaintiffs; DOJ grand jury investigation closed without action

-- In re Static Random Access Memory Antitrust Litigation: DOJ grand jury investigation closed without action
+- Static Random Access Memory: DOJ grand jury investigation closed without action

-- In re Dynamic Random Access Memory Antitrust Litigation: DOJ grand jury investigation closed without action
+- Dynamic Random Access Memory: DOJ grand jury investigation closed without action

-- StarKist in multidistrict litigation, in which several large grocery stores, as well as putative classes of direct or indirect purchasers of packaged tuna allege that StarKist conspired to fix prices
+- StarKist in multidistrict antitrust litigation wherein purchasers of packaged tuna allege that StarKist conspired to fix prices

-- Nitsuko Electronics Corporation in class actions alleging price fixing in the capacitors industry
+- Nitsuko Electronics in class actions alleging price-fixing in the capacitors industry

 - A global engineering company in a worldwide cartel investigation into the high voltage power cables industry

-- Several leading Taiwanese companies in putative class actions alleging price fixing in the aftermarket sheet metal automotive parts industry
+- Several leading Taiwanese companies in putative class actions by purchasers and consumers alleging price-fixing in the aftermarket sheet metal automotive parts industry

 - A US shipping and transportation company in a global cartel investigation